0xff00ff/reloader/readme.md

-Dartmon
+Reloader

 Tool for reloading project when sources are changed

 ```
-$ pub global activate dartmon
+$ pub global activate reloader

-$ dartmon /dir/to/monitor /file/to/execute.dart
+$ reloader /dir/to/monitor /file/to/execute.dart
 or
-$ dartmon /file/to/execute.dart // if you want to monitor current directory
+$ reloader /file/to/execute.dart // if you want to monitor current directory
 ```

 * reload project on any changes in directory (add/edit/remove file)